noxthot/ss22_julia_workshop/pages/introduction/basis_datatypes_and_operations.md

 true
 ```

 Moreover, Julia allows you to define your own datatypes via `struct`.
-As an example, let us define a a point
+As an example, let us define a point
 ```julia-repl
 julia> struct PointObject
           x::Float64